-As you begin your research, comparing debt consolidation to refinancing, it’s important to understand the basic difference: debt consolidation is for someone seeking to pay off multiple debts in one simple payment, and refinancing is a potential strategy for someone who already has a loan.
+As you begin your personal loan research, it’s important to understand the basic difference between debt consolidation and refinancing.
+Put simply, debt consolidation allows you to pay off multiple debts in one simple payment, and refinancing is a potential strategy for someone who already has a loan.

 Let’s take a closer look at the details.